Background

 So this keeps him on his toes and he keeps offering sex.

-Actually, the love bombing and grooming phases of the shared fantasy never end with a fanfatal.
 Not so with a homely domesticated maternal figure, even if she's promiscuous, because she is committed to the relationship.
 She is embedded in the relationship.
 She is invested in the relationship.
 She is much less likely to abandon, much less likely even to stray from insecurity notwithstanding.

 So at some point when object constancy is accomplished, when the adulating presence of the intimate partner is guaranteed, when he can take her for granted, the sex stops, the sex seizes, and the relationship divorce is demoted to services only relationship, totally transactional, business-like relationship.

 So with a homely type, it starts with a lot of sex in love bombing and grooming phase and ends with no sex.
 Once the relationship has coalesced and congealed and object constancy is guaranteed, no abandonment will ever happen.

-At that point sex stops because it's no longer necessary in order to secure the partner's presence because the fanfatal is never owned, can never be possessed, can never be owned.
+At that point sex stops because it's no longer necessary in order to secure the partner's presence

+Because the femme fatale is never owned, can never be possessed, can never be owned.
 She's too strong.
 She's too worldly.
 She's too promiscuous.
 She's too beautiful.
 She's too everything.

 So the narcissist never feels, can never take her for granted.
 He never feels that her presence is guaranteed so that he has to continue to re-acquire her time and again.
 It's a cycle of approach, avoidance that never ends.
 It's like Groundhog Day.
 The same day repeats itself every day.

 So the narcissist in this type of relationships continues with sex, unabated, uninterrupted and unimpeded, which may explain why he's actually romantically jealous.
-You are romantically jealous when what you give is not enough and your partner seeks the same thing from others.

 So if you give your partner sex and she has sex with others, it proves your inadequacy.
 Your sex was not good enough for her.
 She needed more.
 She needed better.
 She needed a variety.
 That's humiliating.
 That's insulting.
 Provokes romantic jealousy.

 In the relationship with the domesticated, homely partner, there's no sex.
 And so the narcissist doesn't care.
-If she has sex with other, other men, because you know, he's not giving her sex.
+If she has sex with other men, because you know, he's not giving her sex.
 There's no comparison there.
 There's no narcissistic injury.
 There's no challenge.
 He is not giving her sex.
 So she's looking for sex elsewhere.
 It's normal.
-If he, if he, if he were to not give her food, she would go to a restaurant.
+If he were to not give her food, she would go to a restaurant.
 It's totally understandable.
-And there's no, it's not perceived as personal, but with a fun fatale, the narcissist provides sex all the time.
+And it's not perceived as personal, but with a femme fatale, the narcissist provides sex all the time.
 And if she betrays him and cheats on him, it provokes romantic jealousy.

 Romantic jealousy is driven in large part by comparing yourself to the other men.
 There's an element of competition in romantic jealousy, very strong.
 I mean, it's documented in studies.

-Men are focused on the visual side of the cheating and they compare themselves every parameter, every organ, every bit of performance to the other block.
+Men are focused on the visual side of the cheating and they compare themselves every parameter, every organ, every bit of performance to the other bloke.
 What did he give you that I did?
 I mean, was he better than me?
-The, was he longer than me?
-Everything was he thicker than me?
-So these are, these questions are more common than you know, in romantic jealousy.
+Was he longer than me?
+Everything, was he thicker than me?

 So romantic jealousy is about competition and there's no competition within the transactional dyad, within the transactional couple, because some things are missing.
 There's no love, there's no intimacy, there's no sex.
 So it's normal for the intimate partner to look for these things outside the marriage.

-With a fun fatale, it's different.
+With a femme fatale, it's different.

 What about mortification?

-I've dedicated several videos to mortification.
 Before we go to mortification, I want to reiterate one thing.

 The core of narcissism is a schizoid core.
-At heart, the narcissist is an abused and traumatized child.
+At heart, at heart, the narcissist is an abused and traumatized child.
 And this child just wants to not be.
-This child seeks absence, not presence.
-This child doesn't want to live.
-This child wants to be unborn, to go back to the womb.

 The child withdraws from the world and withdraws from objects in the world, other people, because they cause him a lot of pain, a lot of hurt.